DevExpress-Examples/asp-net-core-richedit-customize-ribbon-ui-in-angular-app/README.md

 ## Requirements

 * To use the Rich Text Editor control in an Angular application, a [Universal, DXperience, or ASP.NET subscription](https://www.devexpress.com/buy/net/) is required.
-* All Devexpress npm packages used in this application should have the same version.
+* All Devexpress npm packages used in this application should come from the same npm package version.

 ## Quick Start